 When we go to a mechanic, we expect them to be honest and tell us what’s wrong with our car to the best of their ability.
 It’s a simple and reasonable expectation to have as a customer.

-Unfortunately, there’s always a few bad apples that ruin it for everyone else.
-The vast majority of mechanics are honest or at-least try to be.
+Unfortunately, there are always a few bad apples that ruin it for everyone else.
+The vast majority of mechanics are honest or at least try to be.

 Saying They Replaced Parts When They Actually Didn’t

 This is the most dishonest of them all and you’ll find countless stories on the internet about this.
 You’ll come in with a check engine light and the mechanic will recommend a new oxygen sensor.
 In reality, it was a loose connection that just needed to be plugged in but you “bought” a brand new part that was never installed.

 To avoid this situation, always ask for the old part and inspect it to the best of your ability.
 Some shops “conveniently” dispose of the part but at InstaMek we always have your old parts.